al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-business.md

-## Accompanying the business on its day-to-day activities
+## The Essential Questions, part 2: day-to-day activities

 Once is clear what is the business about, how is it doing and where it should be going there's the need to accompany the business on its daily activities.